-Check out the screenshot to see how easy it is to search for group members.
-A recruiter can check “Group Members” and add any other parameters they want.
+Check out the screenshot to see how easy it is to use Advanced Search to look for group members.
+Any recruiter can check the “Group Members” box.
+Premium members can search specific groups.

-Note I said join.
+Note that I said join.
 I didn’t say anything about being active in the group.
-Being active will make you more noticeable by other people who are active in the group, but it’s not a requirement to be findable.
+Being active will make you more noticeable, but it’s not a requirement to be findable.
 We’re talking findable in this post.

 The Ultimate Low Effort Approach

-You can see in the next screenshot that you can make several choices about settings.
-We’re going to take you from “findable” to “findable and contactable” here.
-Check the box that says “Allow members of this group to send me messages via LinkedIn.”
+Be sure to check the box that says, “Allow members of this group to send me messages via LinkedIn.”
 This will enable recruiters who have found you to send you messages about the career opportunities of your dreams.
-It will also allow group members to send you invitations to connect on LinkedIn.

 That’s it, my